 This is a wonderful area of countryside with some of the most beautiful, unspoilt scenery in the East Midlands.
 There are rolling hills and hidden valleys, gentle streams and nestling villages.

-The Lincolnshire Wolds is a living, working landscape, with woodland, grassland and abandoned chalk pits providing important habitats for rare flowers and wildlife.
-Most was designated as an Area of Outstanding Natural Beauty (AONB) in 1973 following considerable local campaigning.
+Most of the Lincolnshire Wolds was designated as an Area of Outstanding Natural Beauty (AONB) in 1973 following considerable local campaigning.
 This designation means the landscape is some of Britain's finest countryside.
+It is a living, working landscape, with woodland, grassland and abandoned chalk pits providing important habitats for rare flowers and wildlife.

 Whatever you are interested in; this website will help you discover this forgotten corner of the country and provide you with details on the work of Lincolnshire Wolds Countryside Service and the qualities of our special landscape.
 We also include useful publications produced by the service and some further information on local grant schemes.

 The Lincolnshire Wolds Countryside Service works in partnership with its Joint Advisory Committee and other groups and individuals to: